-Terminology Definition С Communication speed Data transmission speed of a network such as a Fieldbus network.
+$\searrow$ Terminology Definition С Communication speed Data transmission speed of a network such as a Fieldbus network.
 The speed is determined by upper devices (PLC etc.).
-The unit is be per second (bps).
-Communication cycle time This is a cycle of sending data from masters to slaves (JXCPH controller).
-D Device name An arbitrary name assigned by the user to the PROFINET slave.
-Every node on the PROFINET network should have a unique name. Е Ethernet The most commonly used LAN technology that was standardized by IEEE802.3 F Fieldbus An industrial communication system, which uses a defined protocol to transfer data between devices on a network.
+The unit is bit per second (bps).
+Communication cycle time This is a cycle of sending data from masters to slaves (JXC9H controller).
+D DLR Device Level Ring Performs fast switching to a redundant communication route, when a problem occurs within a Ring network.
+Ethernet The most commonly used LAN technology that was standardized by IEEE802.3 E EDS file Allows a device to be configured for a EtherNet/IP network, using PLC setting software.
+The file describes data exchange, device information and supported EtherNet/IP features.
+F Fieldbus An industrial communication system, which uses a defined protocol to transfer data between devices on a network.
 A typical automation system will use a fieldbus network to exchange data between a PLC master and the actuators/sensors.
-G GSDML file Allows a device to be configured for a PROFINET network, using PLC setting software.
-The file describes data exchange, device information and supported PROFINET features.
-1 IP address A unique address that identifies a device on a network.
-It is referred to as a logical address while the MAC address is known as a physical address.
-B.4 MAC address This is a physical address, which is uniquely assigned to any hardware device on a network.
-This address is permanently written to the device before shipment.
-M MRP Media Redundancy Protocol Performs fast switching to a redundant communication route, when a problem occurs within a Ring network. Р PLC Abbreviation of Programmable Logic Controller, a digital computer used for automation of electromechanical processes. Т Topology Connection configuration of the Fieldbus network Expresses how each terminal and control components are connected.
+I IP address A unique address that identifies a device on a network.
+It is referred to as a logical address while the MAC address is known as a physical address. М MAC address This is a physical address, which is uniquely assigned to any hardware device on a network.
+This address is permanently written to the device before shipment. Ρ PLC Abbreviation of Programmable Logic Controller, a digital computer used for automation of electromechanical processes. Т Topology Connection configuration of the Fieldbus network Expresses how each terminal and control components are connected.
 The typical topology is star type, linear type and ring type.